 - 2 ½ cups All-purpose flour

-- 1 tsp Baking soda
+- ½ teaspoon Baking soda

-- 1 tsp Salt
+- 1 teaspoon Salt

-- 1 cup Unsalted butter room temperature
+- 1 cup Unsalted butter melted and slightly cooled

 - 1 cup Brown sugar packed light or dark